wp-plugins/thirstyaffiliates/readme.txt

 = 2.3 =
 * New Feature: Added the option to choose a global redirect type (301 or 302 at this stage) and also the option to override this per link
-* Admin layout compatiblity with WordPress 3.8 specifically responsiveness
+* Admin layout compatibility with WordPress 3.8 specifically responsiveness
 * Changed menu name to Affiliate Links as 3.8 made ThirstyAffiliates word wrap to the next line
 * Inserting images using the link picker stopped working due to imageID not being passed properly
 * Moving some core styles for the settings page to the core stylesheet
 * Improved data filtering function to selectively strip html on input data
 * Filtered data wasn't being passed to array elements properly and hence was unfiltered

 = 2.2.6 =
 * Tweaked add-on page layout